The Orchestra Now

 Olin Hall

-with William Sharp, Richard Aldous, J. Peter Burkholder, Kyle Gann, and Joseph Horowitz
+with William Sharp, Donald Berman, Richard Aldous, J. Peter Burkholder, Kyle Gann, and Joseph Horowitz

 LEARN MORE

-The November Ives events at Bard College and Carnegie Hall constitute one of four Ives sesquicentenary celebrations supported by a grant from the National Endowment for the Humanities.
+Charles Ives at 150 constitutes one of four Ives sesquicentenary celebrations supported by a grant from the National Endowment for the Humanities.
 Music Unwound is a consortium of orchestras and educational institutions directed by Joseph Horowitz.

 Leon Botstein is founder and music director of The Orchestra Now (TŌN), music director and principal conductor of the American Symphony Orchestra (ASO), artistic codirector of Bard SummerScape and the Bard Music Festival, and conductor laureate and principal guest conductor of the Jerusalem Symphony Orchestra (JSO), where he served as music director from 2003 to 2011.
 He has been guest conductor with the Los Angeles Philharmonic, Royal Philharmonic Orchestra, Aspen Music Festival, Buffalo Philharmonic Orchestra, Mariinsky Theatre, Russian National Orchestra in Moscow, Hessisches Staatstheater Wiesbaden, Taipei Symphony, Simón Bolivar Symphony Orchestra, and Sinfónica Juvenil de Caracas in Venezuela, among others.
 In 2018, he assumed artistic directorship of Campus Grafenegg and Grafenegg Academy in Austria.